ASI Intramural Slow-Pitch Softball Rules

 - Player Restrictions

-- Participants may only play on one team per league (e.g., one Open and/or one Co-Rec League).
-If a league does not fill due to an insufficient number of teams or is not offered, the participant will be allowed to play on two co-rec teams in separate divisions.
-This is the only time a player may play in multiple divisions within a sport (e.g., Open D2 and Open D3, or Co-Rec D2 and Co-Rec D3).
+- Participants may only play on one team per league (e.g., one Competitive and/or one Recreational League).
+If a league does not fill due to an insufficient number of teams or is not offered, the participant will be allowed to play on two teams in the same league so long as they are in separate divisions (e.g., Open Division I – Competitive and Open Division II – Competitive or Open Division II – Recreational and Open Division III – Recreational).
+This is the only time a player may play in multiple divisions within a sport.

 - Club sports players are only allowed to play in Division 1, or the highest division offered.
 There may only be two club players on the court at a time, but there is no limit to the number of club players on a team.